lucyneee/portfolio/README.md

 ![Zomato Restaurant](assets/img/1698049546840.jpg)

 **Description:** Zomato is a company that provides a platform for restaurant search and discovery through its app and website, offering detailed information about various dining options.
-In this project, we are examining the Zomato Restaurant [dataset](https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants) to gain deeper insights into the restaurant industry in Bangalore.
+In this project, I am examining the Zomato Restaurant [dataset](https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants) to gain deeper insights into the restaurant industry in Bangalore.
 The analysis involves loading and cleaning the data, visualizing relationships between features, and building predictive models.

 **Technologies:** Python - Pandas, NumPy, seaborn, Matplotlib, plotly, dexplot, sklearn